SSDLC Hub / Phase Reference

 #10 Supply ChainWhat third-party trust am I accepting, and how do I manage it?

-With design decisions made, coders execute within defined boundaries.
-The focus shifts to preventing the implementation flaws that design anticipated.
+With design decisions made, coders execute within the defined boundaries.
+The detailed cluster-indexed checklist lives in the Programmer vs Coder page (§10.3).
+Headline focus:

 Primary Implementation Focus

-• #3 Exploiting Client — Write secure client-side code: Context-aware output encoding, Safe DOM manipulation APIs, Strict adherence to CSP policies, Never trust external data.
+• #3 Exploiting Client — secure client-side code: context-aware output encoding, safe DOM APIs, strict CSP, never trust external data.

 Implementation of Design Decisions

-All other clusters require implementation of the controls designed in Phase 1:
+The remaining clusters land as implementation of controls chosen in Phase 2:

 ClusterTesting Approach